Training

-While having a new kitten is exciting in plenty of ways, the reality is that training them is quite the opposite.
-If you properly train your kitten when they are young, you can rest assured that they will have good habits throughout their life.
-The effort you invest in training them upfront will prove well worth it.
+Having a new kitten is exciting in plenty of ways, but when it comes to training them, it can be quite the opposite.
+While it can be mundane and repetitive, the effort you invest in training them upfront will prove well worth it.

 One of the most important things your young kitten will learn how to do is successfully use the litter box.
-While it’s true that most kittens have an understanding of how to do this on their own, they could use a refresher on litter box training.
-You’ll want to be sure that you take steps to set them up for success.
+While it’s true that most kittens have an understanding of how to do this on their own, they can always use a refresher.
+It's important to take the necessary steps to set them up for success.

-Today, you will learn everything that you need to know about helping a new kitten that is struggling to use their litter box.
-The first thing that will be addressed is why your kitten is refusing to defecate and urinate in their litter box.
+Here's what you need to know about helping a new kitten that is struggling to use their litter box.

-Why won’t my kitten use their litter box?
+Why won’t my kitten use the litter box?

-If your kitten will not use their litter box, the key to fixing the problem is getting to the bottom of why they are reluctant to use this.
-There could be a combination of reasons that are causing hesitancy, or there could be one main reason.
+If your kitten will not use their litter box, the key to fixing the problem is getting to the bottom of why they're reluctant to use it.

-It’s your job as your kitten’s owner to help your kitten become more comfortable with their litter box.
-Luckily, there are some simple steps you can do to help with your cat's litter box problems.
+It’s your job as your kitten’s pet parent to help them become more comfortable with their litter box.
+Luckily, there are some simple steps you can take to help with your cat's litter box problems.

 Read on to learn more about some common reasons that kittens will not use litter boxes.